 A series of clouds is generated by a machine-like sculpture.
 They appear, float over the surrounding environment and then dissolve into thin air again.
 The delocalization of this instant of natural beauty evokes a surreal experience.

 The installation forms a juxtaposition of a metallic structure and synthetic imitations of clouds.
 This supposed contrast between human technology and nature is explored in a space of unseen possibilities for symbiosis.

-The metallic structure of the piece sits on the open, flat surface of the desert.
+The metallic structure of the piece sits on a open surface.
 Suddenly, a cloud emerges in the center of this sculptural object.
 The wind comes into play, shaping the cloud and driving it towards the horizon.
 From a distance, a series of clouds can be observed floating in the same direction in oddly repetitive patterns – as if they were an encoded message.

 Approaching the installation at night gives a whole different impression: patterns of light are moved around by the gusts of wind inside the geometric shapes of the piece.
 A cloud appears in the middle and follows the direction of the moving light paths.
-Passing trough the piece, it is being lit up from inside with different colors revealing yet unthought aspects of the fleeting phenomena of nature.
+Passing through the sculpture, it is being lit up from inside with different colors revealing yet unthought aspects of these fleeting phenomena of nature.